natewoodward/natewoodward.github.io/_posts/2019-12-09-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 ---
 layout: post
+title: Monitoring Java Memory Usage with Jstat and Check MK
 last_modified_at: 2019-11-28 17:08:01 UTC
 ---

-I recently wrote a script called [`check_jvm_memory`](https://github.com/natewoodward/code-snippets/tree/master/check-mk) to monitor JVM memory usage with `jstat`.
+I recently wrote a script called [`check_jvm_memory`](https://github.com/natewoodward/code-snippets/tree/master/check-mk) to monitor JVM memory usage with `jstat` and Check MK.
 Let's go over how to use it.

 1. TOC